top of page

 5 Change Leadership Practices For leaders

-Leaders navigating the Great AI Transition can accelerate adaptation by focusing on a few core practices.
+Leaders navigating the AI Transition can accelerate adaptation by focusing on a few core practices.

 1. Move the TEAM from F-States to C-States